dockersamples/101-tutorial/docs_en/tutorial/multi-container-apps/index.md

     What this means is... our app only simply needs to connect to a host named `mysql` and it'll talk to the database!
 It doesn't get much simpler than that!

-1. Exit from the netshoot shell
+1. Exit from the netshoot container.

     ```bash
     exit